Federal territory

 A federal territory is an administrative division under the direct and usually exclusive jurisdiction of a federation's national government.
 A federal territory is a part of a federation, but not a part of any federated state.
 The states constitute the federation itself and share sovereignty with the federal government, while a territory does not have sovereign status and is constitutionally dependent on the federal government.

-Unlike a federal district (which is directly controlled by the federal government), a territory may have some degree of self-rule, but the terms are used somewhat differently in different federations.